 HR Director Sara Marquardt and Accountant Jeremiah Thomas went over the documents and numbers that were a part of the packet Councilmembers asked questions.
-Council members would like to see local cities in the study and cities between 7,000 and 14,000 population and also have hourly employees along with Department Directors in the study.
+Council members would like to see local cities in the study and cities that have less than 14,000 population and also have hourly employees along with Department Directors in the study.
 Discussion item only.